 About Team Rooms

-Each distinct team you work with will want their own Team Room to ensure the information shared is secure and only shared with the members of that group.
-If you're a ScrumMaster or Agile Coach that works with multiple teams, you will want to have a Team Room for each separate group with which you work.
+Each distinct team you work with will want its own Team Room to ensure the information shared is secure and only shared with the members of that team.
+If you're a ScrumMaster or Agile Coach that works with multiple teams, you will want to have a Team Room for each separate group you work with.

 Team Room Navigation

 Team Room Navigation consists of five tabs: